anthonynarine/auth_integration/docs/UPDATE_AUTH_INTEGRATION.md

 🔄 Tutorial: Updating Backends that Use auth_integration
 1. Update the auth_integration Package

-When you make changes inside the auth_integration repo:
+When changes are made inside the auth_integration repo:

 Bump the version in pyproject.toml: